lawu103/OverCom/README.md

 <b>What Is OverCom?</b>

 OverCom is a fan-created game set in Blizzard’s Overwatch universe, featuring turn-based squad combat inspired by the likes of Firaxis's XCOM.
 All characters from Overwatch will be faithfully re-created in this unique setting, complete with their abilities, characteristics, and ultimates.
+The game itself is built in Unity 3D and off of the TBS Framework, available at https://www.assetstore.unity3d.com/en/#!/content/50282.

 <b>What can I expect?</b>